DocDomergue/StudyPal/README.md

 - [ ] Plug the calendar tab into JSON user profile - Zach

+- [ ] Finish graphic calendar items - Zach

-- [ ] Plug in the other tabs into JSON user profile
+- [ ] Plug in the other tabs into JSON user profile - Kevin

+- [ ] Create user input calendar event menu - Kevin

 ###### Stretch Goals (to the next deliverable)
 - [ ] Polish